 Then, in February 2018, the unthinkable happened – Katherine was a victim of gun violence.
 As her boyfriend drove her home one evening, an unknown person fired once directly into their car, hitting Katherine in the back.
 With a collapsed lung, ruptured spleen, and damage to her stomach, she needed surgery and a week recovering in the hospital before she spent the next three weeks healing at home.
 But then, determined not to fall behind, she returned to the classroom.

 “It was challenging, and I had to drop a few classes because I was too far behind.
 But my professors were understanding and I was able to complete the semester,” she said.

 She also used her experience to create awareness and started a club on campus that addresses gun violence in our communities.
 Even though it meant reliving the trauma and overcoming flashbacks, it was her way of giving back to her community.

 “Wright helped me entirely – academically, as a person, and community-wise.
 I had so many supportive professors and gained so many friendships.
 Everyone made my experience so much easier – especially when I returned to classes after being shot.
 The community at Wright helped me turn such a horrible thing into something I could overcome,” she said.

 Ultimately, Katherine persevered and graduated with her Associate in Science in December of 2019.
-She isn’t sure where she will transfer to yet, but knows she will stay in Chicago and that she will work toward a Bachelor’s of Science in Nutrition.
+She will be attending UIC in the fall to work toward a Bachelor’s of Science in Nutrition.